BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: I started to analyse the internship dataset.

 **Thoughts:** It's incredible how things I studied turn to be useful!
 I had to apply a lot of cleaning and exploratory techniques.
 I will continue to learn much more.

+### Day 9: March 15, 2020

+**Today's Progress**: I continued to explore the dataset.
+Got some problems while transforming the coordinates columns in float values, need more investigaiton.
+Also have to understand better Geopandas.

+**Thoughts:** The more I explore the dataset, the more I learn.
+Working on a project is actually very useful.
+But I got distracted by some tutorials that I didn't need at the moment.